-But dentures don’t have to make you a laughingstock.
-Instead, they can help you do great things.
+Everyone is looking for a Hollywood smile that may include dentures.
+They can help you do great things.
 Here are some people whose dentures are noteworthy successes.

 Which was fake.
-Clark Gable wore dentures from a relatively young age.
+Clark Gable wore dentures from a relatively young age due to gum disease.
 And these dentures not only gave him the smile of a heartthrob, they helped him speak his lines clearly and supported his singularly dashing appearance.
+One drawback though is that is caused him halitosis (bad breath) which is why is co-star, Vivian Leigh refused to kiss him.

 Let’s not forget local jazz hero Chet Baker.
 As with many other musicians of his era, Baker suffered from drug addiction.
 As a result, he took poor care of his teeth and they were in bad shape.
 At one point, he was ambushed by an acquaintance who demanded money.
 The two fought and Baker had at least one tooth knocked out in the incident.
 Others were removed later, and Baker became despondent, not playing any music during this time.